 Last but not least, attaining authority catapults you to a place of influence.
 At that level, you’re no longer alone.

 Other influencers will want to interview you, because they believe that your advice, recommendations, and products will help their own target audiences.

 Over the years I’ve created epic content that helped a lot of people.
 As a result, I got interviewed by popular blogs.
 You’ll notice that I enclosed the search term (“neil patel interview”) in double quotation marks.

 That’s because I want to return only relevant results – over 4,700 results results for sites where I have been interviewed.
 That’s a lot of traffic.

 iv).
-It drives traffic: A few months ago when I published a post on how to create viral content, I knew the post would do well.
-I figured it’d generate over 500 social shares — in fact, it already has over 800.
+It drives traffic: A few months ago when I published a list post on how to create viral content, I knew the post would do well.
+I figured it’d generate over 500 social media shares — in fact, it already has over 800.

 More than likely, it contributed to 144,200 visitors this blog generated in November 2015.

-Data on over 6,000 HubSpot customers found that among those who use email marketing to engage with potential customers, companies and marketers that blog get 2X more traffic from their emails than those that ignore blogging.
+Data on over 6,000 HubSpot customers found that among those who use email marketing to engage with potential customers, companies and content marketers that blog get 2X more traffic from their emails than those that ignore blogging.

 The major reason why the post was successful was because it was created to go viral.